 Partners program by Estravel.
 Partners program is for the players' non golfing partners and guests on MON, TUE, THU & FRI.
 As golfing partners and guests do not play golf on Friday, they are welcome to join partner & guest tour on FRI.
 Tours will start and end in front of the Hotel.
-Usually we will start 9-10 and will be back when golfers are coming :-)

 Monday, 9.07 Tallinn Old Town tour